 Inform students such that they are well versed in issues facing Colleges and encourage them to vote.

-Ensure that the Associated Student Government Assembly and the Committees thereto are incorporating the student body’s voice in its endeavors.
+Ensure that the ASG Assembly and the Committees thereto are incorporating the student body’s voice in its endeavors.

 Standing Committee Responsibilities (II): Life and Wellness